bhaskarvora/FastAPI-Food-Delivery-API/README.md

 ## PIZZA DELIVERY API
-A RESTful API designed for a pizza delivery service, built using FastAPI, SQLAlchemy, and PostgreSQL—created for educational purposes and hands-on learning.
+This is a RESTful API for a Pizza Delivery service, built using FastAPI, SQLAlchemy, and PostgreSQL.
+The goal was to simulate a real-world backend service that handles user authentication, order management, and access control using JWT tokens.

 ## ROUTES TO IMPLEMENT